Middle East tensions leave global economy on edge – DW – 10/10/2024

 With the US presidential election less than a month away and Washington stepping up the pressure on Netanyahu, Cohen thinks Israel's payback may likely be more symbolic, so as not to force Tehran into a further escalation that could draw in Arab neighbors and the United States.

 "Both countries [Iran and Israel] do not want to create a full cycle of violence that would lead to a war of attrition.
-It would be bad for both countries, may force the US to intervene, and would bring even more chaos to the Middle East," he told DW.
+It would be bad for both countries, may force the US to intervene, and would bring even more chaos to the Middle East," he said.

 "At the same time, there is no communication between the two sides, no clarity on what the red line could be, and there are very few interlocutors who could influence both sides.
 So the margin for error is very high."